 Although St Lucia has some excellent beaches, this Caribbean paradise is a place to enjoy all aspects of nature.
 It’s rugged, lush, and dramatic, and is perfect for the sun-seeker who wants some adventure too.

 It’s an island that feels cut off from the rest of the world with its winding roads, quaint villages, and less-tourist orientated vibe.
 When it comes to accommodation options, St Lucia is a more affordable choice than many Caribbean islands too.

 For beaches, head to Rodney Bay where you can find Reduit Beach.
 This is one of the longest strips of sand on the whole of St Lucia.
 The golden sand, set against lush green hilly vegetation and the Caribbean Sea, makes it a perfect spot to relax.
 If you’re looking for white sand, then Anse des Pitons is the place to go.

 St Lucia is also home to incredible coral reefs which are teeming with life.
 For one of the best snorkeling spots in the Caribbean, head to Anse Chastanet.
-Not only is the snorkeling world class here (and arguably better than Antigua), the backdrop of mountains against the beach is spectacular.
+Not only is the snorkeling world class there (and arguably better than St Kitts), the backdrop of mountains against the beach is spectacular.
 This dive map shows the best spots on the island.
 A great underwater camera – such as this one – is a must.

 The Pitons have more to offer than hiking too – they’re home to the world’s only ‘drive-in volcano’.
 Here you can drive to Soufriere Volcano and experience the sights and smells of this dormant monster – don’t forget to take a dip in the mud baths on the slopes before you leave!